Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 ```
 5. Click *Apply the chosen patches*.
 Your Morrowind.exe will now be updated (You can do this at any time and it doesn't matter if you patched your Morrowind.exe before).

+## Patch for Purists
+Patch for Purists is an unofficial patch for The Elder Scrolls III: Morrowind Game of the Year Edition.
+It defines a bug as: "an immersion breaking issue which was clearly not intended by the developers".
+This definition was the benchmark for creating this patch.
+Patch for Purists covers pretty much every aspect of the game.
+A complete overview of fixes can be found in the Patch Notes.